-Here is one of the first mini games that you can play on the Touch Bar.
+Here is one of the first mini-games you can play on the Touch Bar.
 Its a game called Dino and it's based on the hidden Easter egg dinosaur game in Google Chrome.
 Tap the screen to jump over the cacti.
 Simple, fun, and makes great use of your Touch Bar (considering it's completely useless).

 Touch Bar Space Flight

-This is another one of the first mini games for the MacBook Pro.
+This is another one of the first mini-games for the MacBook Pro.
 You actually use keys to maneuver.
 Use the up and down arrows to avoid getting hit by incoming baddies and use the space bar to wipe them off the map with your laser fire.
 Talk about a time waster.
-And, you boss will think your just typing away like a good little worker!
+Best of all, your boss will think you're just typing away like a good little worker!

 SL on Touch Bar

-This is seriously just a silly little joke for the Touch Bar.
-It is based on a coding joke about a steam locomotive showing up on your screen when you accidentally type ls into a command line.
+This is just a silly little joke for the Touch Bar.
+It's based on a coding joke about a steam locomotive showing up on your screen when you accidentally type "ls" into a command line.
 What makes it special, though, is that you can change the look of the little locomotive if you know what you're doing.
 Your steam engine can become a bullet train!